duckduckgo/duckduckgo-autofill/README.md

 4. Publish!

 This will create the relevant tasks in the [Autofill Project](https://app.asana.com/0/1198964220583541/1200878329826704) in Asana, add the subtasks to relevant projects, and create PRs in all client repos.

+### Communicating breaking changes
+In case breaking changes were introduced to a specific platform:
+1. Add a comment and close the relevant asana tasks and PRs that were created by the automation.
+Make sure the future course of action to support those platforms is made clear in these comments.
+2. Remove those Asana tasks from any other projects/boards they may have been added to by the asana automation.